What is angina pectoris?

-- A pressing, squeezing, or crushing pain, usually in the chest under your breastbone
+A pressing, squeezing, or crushing pain, usually in the chest under your breastbone

-- Pain radiating in your arms, shoulders, jaw, neck, or back
+Chest pain that spreads to your arms, shoulders, jaw, neck, or back

 Shortness of breath

 Angina chest pain is usually relieved within a few minutes by resting or by taking

 How is angina pectoris diagnosed?

 Your healthcare provider will ask about your medical history.
 They will give you a